 Dear Reader,

-Welcome to generation 2 of marigold Mag.
+Welcome to Generation 2 of Marigold Magazine.

 Domestication occurs on a spectrum.
 There are wild plants, there are domesticated ones that require humans to manage their surroundings for them to survive, and there are many many more in between.
 Incipient domesticates are the ones that are still linked up with their wild ancestors and are navigating changing human biotic and abiotic systems, flirting with dependency.
 There are marigolds and human companions across the entire spectrum.

 The first known depiction of the marigold.
-Florentine Codex, Book 11, ‘Earthly Things
+Florentine Codex, Book 11, ‘Earthly Things’

 Eric Villalobos, Strange Breed.
 Graphic designs for the marigold Society. plants and chairs